ngkz/ngkz.github.io/content/post/lfs-51.md

 - LFS
 ---

+## What happened after 50th LFS post

-I can't progress Linux from Scratch building from May to November, because I spent time on other projects.
+I can't progress Linux from Scratch building from May to October, because I spent time on other projects.

-I restarted building in December but I can't make much progress as I have been busy with work recently.
+I restarted building in October in parallel with other projects and almost done a basic system.
+In December, I started writing a literate programming style automated build system, but I can't make much progress as I have been busy with work recently.

 ## Literate distro building
-I am building a literate programming style automated build system recently.

 <!--more-->

 I planned to build the LFS system and its HTML documentation using AsciiDoc documents.